harshitvasu/just-notes/modern-history/spectrum-5.md

 and passports would be needed for travellers.
 (iii) Tariff rates could be altered by the Amirs if found high and no military dues or tolls would be demanded.
-112 ✫ A Brief History of Modern India

 (iv) The Amirs would work with the Raja of Jodhpur to put down the robbers of Kachch.
 (v) The old treaties were confirmed and the parties